-Benny’s Steak House was one of the most recognizable landmarks on Arsenal Street, first located at 1262 address for several years starting in 1968.
-In 1972, Benny Tufo would purchase the one-story brick building at 1050 Arsenal Street that once was home to the North Country Library System.
-For thirty-six years, the restaurant would operate at that location with customers greeted by the life-sized Steer that became an icon for the business.
+Benny’s Steak House was one of the most recognizable landmarks on Arsenal Street, first located at its 1262 address for several years starting in 1968.
+In 1972, Benny Tufo purchased the one-story brick building at 1050 Arsenal Street that once was home to the North Country Library System.
+For thirty-six years, the restaurant operated at that location with customers greeted by the life-sized Steer that became an icon for the business.

-Bernard J “Benny” Tufo, Sr., was born August 23, 1927 in Watertown, New York, son of Sabatino “Samuel” and Louisa Esposito Tufo.
-Benny’s siblings include Sammy Tufo, Jr., would open Giovanni’s on State Street and later LeRay Street, Jerry, and five sisters, Joanne Jones, Edith Seymour, Dora Berkman, Veronica LaFontain and Mary Neuroth.
+Bernard J “Benny” Tufo, Sr., was born August 23, 1927, in Watertown, New York, the son of Sabatino “Samuel” and Louisa Esposito Tufo.
+Benny’s siblings include Sammy Tufo, Jr., who would open Giovanni’s on State Street and later LeRay Street, Jerry, and five sisters, Joanne Jones, Edith Seymour, Dora Berkman, Veronica LaFontain, and Mary Neuroth.
 After graduating from Watertown High School in 1945, Benny would serve in the 160th Air Corps Squadron until 1948, returning to Watertown to work at the New York Air Brake and marry Jane D. “Jenny” Giordanelli at St. Anthony’s Church on Oct.
 23, 1949.

-In 1953, Benny would become a patrolman for the Watertown Police Department but resign after 18 months to partner with his brother Sammy in purchasing the Liberty Restaurant in the Hungerford Block located at 234 Court Street.
-The restaurant would become known as “Tufo’s,” but the partnership between the two brothers would end in 1960 and Sammy would eventually take over the State Restaurant on State Street which would later become the first location for Giovanni’s.
+In 1953, Benny became a patrolman for the Watertown Police Department but resigned after 18 months to partner with his brother Sammy in purchasing the Liberty Restaurant in the Hungerford Block located at 234 Court Street.
+The restaurant would become known as “Tufo’s,” but the partnership between the two brothers would end in 1960, and Sammy would eventually take over the State Restaurant on State Street, which would later become the first location for Giovanni’s.